farinavito/ProtectSmartContracts/README.md

 FUNCTIONS OF DIFFERENT ADDRESS
 ------------------------------

     - protector 1-5 : They can add their vote for the the protectorWaitingToBeOwner which will become the protectorOwner after the owner will be changed.
 They can call voteCandidate and removeVote.
 3 out of 5 protectors need to vote for a certain address to change.
+These 5 protector's addresses never change.
     - protectorWaitingToBeOwner : If agreed, this address will become the smart contract owner.
 It can call changeOwner function
     - protectorOwner : It can only add or removed addresses from whitelist.
 It can call addToWhitelist and removedFromWhitelist function
     - whitelistedAddresses : This address should be used in the contract that inherits this one for day to day jobs (for example: as the require that only these addresses can access a certain function)